markgossa/MessageBus/README.md

 ## Sending messages

 You can either publish an IEvent or send an ICommand.
-In either case, the Type of the message being sent is automatically used as the `Label` on the sent message.
+In either case, the Type of the message being sent is automatically used as the `Label` on the sent message unless you override the `Label` with a custom value or you specify a `MessageType` custom message property (or use the MessageBusOptions to set a different `MessageTypePropertyName` instead of `MessageType`).
+If you specify both a `Label` and `MessageType` custom property then the `Label` is overridden.

 You can publish an IEvent or simple string.
 Likewise, you can either send an ICommand or a simple string.